Keirua/silex-bootstrap/README.md

 where YourProject/ is the directory of your future project.

 Done !
 You can now start hacking into src/app.php.
+There already are 2 routes, / and /hello/plop

 If you don't know Silex, I'm pretty sure the [documentation][silexdoc] can be useful.